GoogleCloudPlatform/eventarc-samples/eventarc-events/EventListGenerator/README.md

 This generates a list of events supported by Eventarc.

-The list has 3 parts: Pub/Sub, AuditLog, Direct services.
+The list has 4 parts:

-* Direct list comes from `direct_services.json`.
+1. Direct list comes from `direct_services.json`.
-* AuditLog list comes from the [AuditLog service catalog](https://raw.githubusercontent.com/googleapis/google-cloudevents/master/json/audit/service_catalog.json).
+1. AuditLog list comes from the [AuditLog service catalog](https://raw.githubusercontent.com/googleapis/google-cloudevents/master/json/audit/service_catalog.json).
-* Pub/Sub list comes from `pubsub_services.json`.
+1. Pub/Sub list comes from `pubsub_services.json`.
-* 3rd party list comes from `thirdparty_services.json`.
+1. 3rd party list comes from `thirdparty_services.json`.

 The list has 2 formats:

 * GitHub friendly format is generated to `output/README.md`
 * DevSite friendly format that is generated to `output/README_devsite.md`.

+## Run locally

 Generate the GitHub friendly format to output folder: